desultory/config/readme.md

 ### Gentoo Variables

+`gentoo` role specific variables, may be used by subroles

 |  Variable name            |  Defaults                     |  Description                                                                                                          |
 | ------------------------- | ----------------------------- | --------------------------------------------------------------------------------------------------------------------- |
 | `services`                | `['ssh']`                     | List of services to install/configure                                                                                 |